Chicker/spring-rest-loan/README.md

   * Data Access Layer (Spring Data JPA, Hibernate as ORM)
   * Database system (H2 was used for testing, and MySql or Postgres may be used in production)

+The documentation for REST API can be find [here](https://github.com/Chicker/spring-rest-loan/wiki/REST-API-Doc).

 ## Development

 This is a gradle-based project.